Campus House, 11 Garland Ct., P.O. Box 4400, University of New Brunswick

 SUBMITTABLE CHARGES FEES FOR WRITERS TO SUBMIT THEIR WORK TO PUBLISHERS.

 “The Fiddlehead, Atlantic Canada’s international literary journal, is entertainment for the thoughtful with its mix of poetry, short stories, and creative non-fiction by established and new writers.”

 Welcomes new writers.
 100% freelance.
 Circ.
 1200.
 Quarterly.
 Pays on publication.

 Publishes within 2-3 issues of acceptance.
 Buys first serial publication rights – “all other rights remain with the author, but we ask if the work is reprinted elsewhere that the first publication in The Fiddlehead be acknowledged.”
 Responds usually 1-6 months.
 Various Canadian booksellers and newsstands carry The Fiddlehead and back issues (if not sold out) along with current issue can be purchased directly from our office.

 “The Fiddlehead is open to good writing in English from all over the world, looking always for freshness and surprise.
 Our editors are always happy to see new unsolicited works in fiction, poetry, and creative non-fiction.
 Work is read all year round and we are have no themed issues coming up at this time.
 Apart from our annual contest, we have no deadlines for submissions.”
 Pays $60 CAD per page.
 Minimum payment for story or poem is $60 CAD.
 Submit per the guidelines.
 Guidelines online

 Pays $60 CAD per page.

-The Fiddlehead does not consider unsolicited artwork unless the artist is from the province of New Brunswick.
+The Fiddlehead does not consider unsolicited artwork unless the artist is a resident of Atlantic Canada.
+Pays $200.